 Arraignment is the first step in the process of facing criminal charges in New York City – the moment when a criminal case begins in court.
-It can be complex and overwhelming situation.
+It can be an overwhelming situation.

 Arraignment is the name of the proceeding that begins every criminal case, when the Court first exercises jurisdiction over you.